svenmalvik/svenmalvik.com/_posts/2020-01-11-apim-deploy-with-terraform.md

 tags: [Azure, Terraform]
 ---

-In this post, I will create an Azure API management instance with Terraform.
+__Terraform is a popular tool for managing infrastructure resources.
+I counted about 120 supported providers.
+Azure is one of them.
+In this episode we will provision Azure API Management with Terraform.__

 After [downloading and installing Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html), we will create a folder with a configuration file telling that we use Azure as our provider, and telling it what we want to deploy.
 We do this either in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) which ends with `.tf`, or as Json.
 We will use the HCL language as it's easier to read, and because we get more documentation and examples we might use.
 Take a look at this terraform-file for creating a resource group and deploying API Management.

 ```terraform
 provider "azurerm" {